Aidan-McNay/ECE_Graduation_Validation/exceptions/README.md

 ## Exceptions

-A variety of exceptions may be thrown, with the emphasis being on handling unexpected scenarios as close to the user source as possible.
+A variety of exceptions may be thrown, with the emphasis being on handling unexpected scenarios as close to the data source as possible.
 These exceptions include:

  - `api_exceptions.py`:
     - `TermNotFoundError`: Indicates that the API doesn't have information on the given term